 Chile is one of the stable and high-income economies in South America that offers a favorable investment climate for foreign companies.
 The domestic and foreign enterprises operate as equals in the country of which 60% GDP is generated through foreign trade (imports and exports).
-Chile was ranked 33 in its 2016 rankings of the Global Competitiveness Report, and it has retained the same position in 2017.
-The competitiveness rank places the country significantly above some of the Latin American giants such as Brazil (rank 80) and Argentina (rank 92).
+Chile’s openness to transparent regulatory environment, global trade and investment, and strong rule of law provide a sound foundation for economic dynamism.
+The Global Competitiveness Report places the country significantly above some of the Latin American giants such as Brazil and Argentina.
 A transparent regulatory system in Chile is further bolstered by secured property rights and provides commercial security to the private sector.

 Currency: Chilean Peso

 Major Cities: Santiago, Concepción, Valparaíso, Viña del Mar

 The Labor Code mandates that employees and employers agree to a written employment contract.
 An employment contract needs to contain the following minimum provisions:

 - The date and place of the contract

 - Name and nationality of the employer and the employee

 - Nature of the services that the employee will provide